 Improve your sleep hygiene:

 - Minimize exposure to light before bedtime.
 The closer you are to bedtime, the more you should minimize your exposure to light, and especially to bright light and blue light.
 If you use digital devices before bedtime, one way to achieve this is to use relevant apps or built-in settings, which reduce the screen brightness and the amount of blue light that the screen emits.

-- Avoid consuming caffeine, tobacco, and alcohol in the hours before bedtime.
+- Avoid caffeine, tobacco, and alcohol in the hours before bedtime.
 The closer you are to bedtime, the more you should avoid these substances, which can make you feel more awake and consequently make you more likely to postpone going to bed.

 Improve your sleep environment:

 - Make your bed comfortable.
 For example, make sure that your mattress, blanket, and pillows feel comfortable to you.

 - Make your bedroom comfortable.
 For example, make sure that your bedroom isn’t too bright or loud, isn’t stuffy, and is the right temperature for you (while noting that it’s generally better to keep the temperature relatively cool).